adarsh-pr/voting-2023/README.md

 ## You can also run main.pyw in idle also (Without packaging using PyInstaller).

 ## An application With default (MySQL-user,passwd and Application Passcode) is installed in distribution folder in the repository.
+(Not Yet published)